oasis-spa/oasis-spa-rpi/README.md

 Created this new repository
 There are three branches for now
 1. Master: Our current working code that was converted to PHP7
 2. Docker: Ultimatly the preferred method of deploy.
-Will come as a docker file that can be updated w/o losing customizations.
+Will come as a platform agnostic docker file that can be updated w/o losing customizations.
 (Not functional yet)
 3. php5: Abandoned PHP5 code (not recommended).
 4. Rick's original code, PHP5 (not recommended)